Engage deeply and collaboratively with professors who are exclusively devoted to supporting your education.

 920-832-6953

-I'm a biophysicist, working on understanding the basics of living systems using physics.
+I'm a biophysicist, using physics to understand the foundations of living systems.
 I spend most of my time on microscope development and on studying the skeleton of biological cells, both with a host of talented undergraduate researchers.
-I teach classes across the physics curriculum, fro

 Megan Pickett (she/her)